-MI has the potential for very high P concentrations in TD.
-Here, it was shown that AMC significantly affected manure P export in the fall.
-It is still unclear if MI is a BMP for field P losses as more farms use TD to adapt to climate change.
-Future work should include more event data to be able to quantify the differences between events following MI on wet and dry soils, as well as if MI is an improvement over surface application for subsurface P export [23], [29].
-Also, while subsoiling likely reduced surface runoff, it is still unknown the effect it had on TD P export.
-The intra-event rainfall analysis showed P concentrations were higher in TD following higher intensity rainfall pulses, yet more data is needed to confirm this, as climate change is expected to have an impact on both AMC and rainfall characteristics.

 Supplementary Materials: The following are available online at www.mdpi.com/xxx/s1, Table S1: Rainfall and tile discharge metrics for each site-event, Figure S1: Kendall correlations between event rainfall metrics and day of hydrologic year (Oct.
 1 - Sep.
 30), including all data (top) and removing the 2021 WY Growing season (bottom), Table S2: Summary statistics for event tile discharge metrics for each site, Figure S2: Kendall correlations between days since P/days since manure application and event tile P discharge metrics, Table S3: Master recession curve constants for each site, Table S4: Summary of flow pathway and source connectivity models for events included in the four-component hydrograph separation analysis.
 Time to peak in hours in parenthesis and all flow components are in mm, Table S5: Pearson correlation matrix for rainfall and tile discharge metrics for events included in the four-component hydrograph separation.
 Units for the hydrograph separation components are ‘mm’ and all other units are the same as in Table S1, Table S6: Summary statistics for High and Low intensity rainfall pulses during events, Figure S3: Four component hydrograph separation (left) and P concentrations in event samples as a function of tile flow rate (right) for events included in the four-component hydrograph separation analysis at DCS (top) and DCN (bottom).
 AHS was omitted from this figure because only 1 event was included in the four-component hydrograph separation analysis.
 Note that the scale for DCN on 12/25/2020 is extended to show the high P concentrations